Wolfson-1/tear-n-share/README.md

 ---

-As this project still remains one of my first full stack projects & I am looking to improve anywhere I can as i code, any feedback is most welcome.
+As this project still remains one of my first full stack projects & I am looking to improve anywhere I in my coding journey, any feedback is most welcome.
 Please feel free to open an issue or message me via my github account.

 ---

-## Licence
+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).